-Romans 16 mentions several believer in Christ, beginning with Phoebe the deaconess.
+Romans 16 mentions several believers in Christ, beginning with Phoebe the deaconess.

 Now I commend to you our sister Phoebe, who is a servant of the church which is at Cenchrea; that you receive her in the Lord in a manner worthy of the saints, and that you help her in whatever matter she may have need of you; for she herself has also been a benefactor of many, and of myself as well. – Romans 16:1-2.